misyaath/table/README.md

 ```

-Worker automatically run queue when up docker
+**Worker automatically run queue when up docker**

-All codes are in /src/domain and check api endpoints in api.yaml file for api documentation
+All codes are in `/src/domain` and check api endpoints in `api.yaml` file for api documentation

+## Code Structure

++ Applications : All of the business logic Like Agregates/ Agregate root
++ DataTransferObjects: Its DTO for data and maintain the data intergratiy
++ Repository: Repository will have database code with command and query of the domain
++ Models or Entities
++ Value objects: All of the domain values
++ Observer and Events of the Domain
++ Service Layers like Http Request and other
++ And also will consists Factories also to create complex objects

 Thanks